 (This page revised April 1, 2020)

 There are as many ways to ship pens as there are pens.
 Some of them are safe, and some are not.
 Even if in the past you have sent or received pens that were shipped in a risky manner but not damaged, this is no assurance that the next pen you ship that way will reach its destination without damage.
-This page gives you guidelines based on our nearly 20 years of shipping and receiving pens commercially.
+This page gives you guidelines based on our experience over nearly 20 years of shipping and receiving pens commercially.

 Because we are in the United States, much of the information here is more or less specific to the U.S. You should adapt it to your own needs, always bearing in mind that a pen worth as little as $10.00 is still more valuable than the $5.00 you might save by shipping it too cheaply.

 NEVER SHIP FOUNTAIN PENS WITH INK IN THEM!

 When you ship a pen with ink in it, the pen frequently arrives at its destination with the ink all over the outside.
 This can damage the pen permanently!
 Always empty and flush your pens, and allow them to dry before packing them for shipment.

 You should feel free to ship your pens by the method that gives you the greatest confidence — but we recommend that you avoid DHL because in our experience, packages shipped via DHL arrive almost invariably in the condition illustrated to the right.
 We recommend that you ship pens with insurance for full replacement value.

 IMPORTANT: in case the outside address should become obscured, you should include inside the package a slip of paper with your name and mailing address, along with the recipient’s name and mailing address.
 In general, and especially given the proliferation of shipping services such as The UPS Store, the return address outside the package, even if it is present and legible, is not a reliable indicator of where things that are to be returned to you should be sent!